ghorbani-mohammad/ghorbani-mohammad/README.md

-### Hi there 👋 My name is Mohammad and I'm a Python/Django developer with experience in DevOps.
+### My name is Mohammad and I'm a Python/Django developer.

 - 🔭 I’m currently learning basic concepts of Python